 Rubies have been used as decoration and a sign of importance since ancient times and were commonly traded on the Silk Road.
 They are even mentioned a couple of times in the bible.

 Asia, in particular, is a region which has long prized the ruby for good luck.
-As well as being embedded into weapons for luck during battle, they were often placed in the foundations of building to protect the person living there.
+As well as being embedded into weapons for luck during a battle, they were often placed in the foundations of building to protect the person living there.

 Ruby Engagement Rings

 Although beautiful in their own right, it is unusual to find an engagement ring which has just a single ruby and nothing else.
 Where we have the Solitaire ring to show a single diamond, no such equivalent exists for rubies.
-Instead, rubies tend to be matched with diamonds to provide the sparkle.
+Instead, rubies tend to be matched with diamonds to provide sparkle.
 The contrast of the deep red of the ruby against the bright white of the diamonds makes a wonderful combination.

 Despite the popularity of diamonds in engagement rings since the 1920s, colored stones have gained a legion of fans in recent years.
 Rubies and sapphires are both very popular, and vintage rings containing them are quickly growing in popularity.
 They are also, carat for carat, significantly less expensive than diamonds of a comparable standard, and therefore offer a great deal more for your money.